microsoft/BotFramework-Composer/docs/bfcomposer-intro.md

  Within this tool, you'll find everything you need to build a sophisticated conversational experience:
 * A visual dialog editor
-* Tools to train and manage a language understanding component
+* Tools to train and manage a Language Understanding component
 * A powerful language generation and templating system
 * A ready-to-use bot runtime executable